samatt/hunter-workshop/README.md

 - *5:00- 5:30* Project logistics.
 Roles.
 Groups etc. What do we need to get done for next week?

 **Homework**
-- Develop one or more actions for disobedience and realise it as one or more [artifacts/interventions](https://github.com/samatt/hunter-workshop/blob/master/3-artifact.md).
-Bring to class next week.
+- In the context of your chosen system, brainstorm an idea for a disobedient intervention or action based on each tactic.
+Then develop one or more and realise it as an [artifact/response](https://github.com/samatt/hunter-workshop/blob/master/3-artifact.md).
+Bring to class for disucssion next week.
 - Readings:
  -[Hito Steyerl, A Sea of Data: Apophenia and Pattern (Mis-)Recognition](https://drive.google.com/file/d/0B8pZRjIECCvPVUIxcmQtQmw3TjQ/view?usp=sharing)
  - Jenny Odell, How to do Nothing [read the essay](https://medium.com/@the_jennitaur/how-to-do-nothing-57e100f59bbb) or [watch the talk](https://www.youtube.com/watch?v=mNRqswoCVcM)